 Frequently Asked Questions

-It is recommended to drink at least half your body weight in ounces of water each day, which is about three to four regular-sized water bottles.
+It is recommended to drink at least half your body weight in ounces of water daily, which is about three to four regular-sized water bottles.

-If you suspect severe dehydration, seek medical attention immediately.
+If you suspect severe dehydration, seek immediate medical attention as it can lead to serious health issues.